-The Board (including Mr. Billes and the directors who are Associate Dealers none of whom is independent) and each of its committees enhance independence by conducting sessions without management present.
+The Board (including Mr. Billes and the directors who are Associate Dealers, none of whom is independent) and each of its committees enhance independence by conducting sessions without management present.
 These sessions take place at each regularly scheduled meeting and are conducted by the Chairman of the Board at Board meetings and the chair of each committee at committee meetings.
-Nine such Board sessions and 15 such committee sessions were held during 2005.
+The number of such Board and Committee sessions is set out below.